Mississippi State Capitol: Capitol Complex Improvement District

 Map of the CCID.
 Red areas show the original District created in 2017, with blue showing additional areas added by the state legislature in 2023.

 The Capitol Complex Improvement District (CCID) was created by the Mississippi Legislature in 2017 as a means to improve infrastructure in areas of Jackson near the Capitol and other state government property.
 Although its legal intention is to operate similarly to a business improvement district for government properties, it also came to serve as an expanded jurisdictional limit for the Mississippi Capitol Police to patrol beyond the immediate blocks surrounding the Capitol property.
 This expansion of the Capitol Police's powers and patrol area was seen as preemptive power grab by Legislature Republicans of the Democrat-led City of Jackson.
 The bill authors cite it as a response to crime in Jackson.
 The law expanding the CCID also creates a separate court to prosecute state law offenses cited by the Capitol Police.
 Theses courts would have judges appointed by the Supreme Court of Mississippi and prosecutors appointed by the Governor rather than the elected judges and prosecutors of the Hinds County court system.

-Mayor Chokwe Antar Lumumba has called the policing expansion "an attack on Black leadership in every form" and "apartheid" as the state-run police patrolling neighborhoods in the majority Black city is less responsive to community concerns and local authority.
+Former Mayor Chokwe Antar Lumumba called the policing expansion "an attack on Black leadership in every form" and "apartheid" as the state-run police patrolling neighborhoods in the majority Black city is less responsive to community concerns and local authority.

 The District is under the management of the state Department of Finance & Administration which develops a comprehensive master plan in consultation with the CCID Project Advisory Committee.
 This committee is composed of representatives and appointees of the Governor, Lieutenant Governor, Speaker of the House, the Mayor of Jackson, Jackson City Council, Jackson State University, and University of Mississippi Medical Center.
 Jesse O'Quinn currently serves as the Director of CCID and Assistant Director of Bureau of Building within the Department of Finance & Administration.
 The Capitol Police is responsive to the Mississippi Department of Public Safety.